smitpi/PSConfigFile/docs/about_PSConfigFile.md

 Add-VariableToPSConfigFile -- Adds variable to the config file.
 Invoke-PSConfigFile -- Executes the config from the json file.
-New-PSConfigFile -- Creates a new config file Update-PSConfigFile -- Adds functionality to add the execution to your profile or a PowerShell module
+New-PSConfigFile -- Creates a new config file Show-PSConfigFile -- Display what's configured in the config file.
+Update-PSConfigFile -- Adds functionality to add the execution to your profile or a PowerShell module